c3lang/c3-web/src/content/docs/Language Overview/types.md

     int a = (int) KeyCode.SPACE; // assigns 32 to a
-    KeyCode b = 2; // const enums behave like typedef and will not enforce that every value has been declared beforehand KeyCode key = get_key_code(); // can safely interact with a C function that returns the same enum }
+    KeyCode b = 2; // const enums behave like typedef and will not enforce that every value has been declared beforehand KeyCode key = get_key_code(); // can safely interact with a C function that returns the same enum KeyCode conv = (KeyCode)a; // Use as cast to convert from the underlying type.
+}
 ```